-The labelling process proved to be difficult when dealing with hundreds of other brands.
-The time required to get used to the Chinese regulations was too long for ASOS which reported over £4 million loss in the last financial year (approx. $5.3 million).
+The labeling process proved to be difficult when dealing with hundreds of other brands.
+The time required to get used to the Chinese regulations was too long for ASOS which reported over a £4 million loss in the last financial year (approx. $5.3 million).

-ASOS offered only one range of clothing, ignoring the vastness of the country and its different kind of climates and regions.
+ASOS offered only one range of clothing, ignoring the vastness of the country and its different kinds of climates and regions.
 Summers are reportedly dry in some of the Chinese regions and tropical in others.
-Winter temperatures vary from freezing -20°C to mild 10°C. In a highly-competitive market, ASOS needed to widen its offer to have a fighting chance, it never did.
+Winter temperatures vary from freezing -20°C to mild 10°C. In a highly competitive market, ASOS needed to widen its offer to have a fighting chance, it never did.

 The recent stall in the Chinese economy, with a notable stock-market drop, and the constant Chinese yuan devaluation are reportedly having some small impact on the spending of the ascending Chinese middle class.
-Even if the Chinese economy growth is relatively strong (6.9% in 2015), it is one of the slowest rates of growth in the last 25 years.
+Even if the Chinese economic growth is relatively strong (6.9% in 2015), it is one of the lowest rates of growth in the last 25 years.

 Among online titans such as Alibaba and JD.com, ASOS failed to make a mark on the Chinese market.
-Millward Brown issued a report in 2016 stating that Chinese consumers nowadays are attracted by domestic brands as much as foreign ones, international brands are failing at keeping up with the pace of rapidly evolving Chinese consumer aspirations.
+Millward Brown issued a report in 2016 stating that Chinese consumers nowadays are attracted by domestic brands as much as foreign ones, and international brands are failing at keeping up with the pace of rapidly evolving Chinese consumer aspirations.
 The report also comprised a top 100 brand list according to Chinese consumers, the report makes it clear, there are no international names among the 100.
-Over the past decade, the Chinese market has been reshaped, the burgeoning ecommerce industry is transforming Chinese consumers purchasing habits.
-In the past, foreign meant quality, reliable and trendy.
-Now the winds have changed, it is up to the brands to learn from ASOS’ failure and really put some more efforts into understanding the Chinese market.
+Over the past decade, the Chinese market has been reshaped, the burgeoning e-commerce industry is transforming Chinese consumers’ purchasing habits.
+In the past, foreign meant quality, reliability, and trend.
+Now the winds have changed, it is up to the brands to learn from ASOS’ failure and really put some more effort into understanding the Chinese market.